lucyparsons/OpenOversight/CONTRIB.md

 `echo "localhost:5432:openoversight-dev:openoversight:terriblepassword" >> ~/.pgpass`
 `echo "export PGPASS=~/.pgpass" >> ~/.bashrc`

-In the `OpenOversight` directory, there is a script to create the database:
+In the `/vagrant/OpenOversight` directory, there is a script to create the database:

 `python create_db.py`